ftsrg-rete/remo-lecture-notes/docs/lab7.md

 How can each architectural pattern be applied in the context of the ACC?
 As a reminder, we consider the following patterns in this course:

 - Fault detection (fail-stop behavior):
     - Single-channel architecture with self-test
     - Two-channels architecture with comparison
     - Two-channels architecture with safety checking
 - Fault tolerance (fail-operational behavior):
     - For permanent HW faults:
         - Duplication with diagnostics
         - Triple Modular Redundancy
         - N-modular redundancy
     - Recovery patterns for transient HW faults
         - Forward recovery
         - Backward recovery
         - Compensation
     - For software faults:
         - N-version Programming
         - Recovery Block

 Try to define the details of implementing each pattern: what kinds of self-tests and safety checks can be executed?
 Is a numeric output or a binary decision compared?
 Is there a tolerance in the comparison?
 What safety rules can you think of?
 If redundancy is used, what kind of redundancy?
 Etc.

-Compare the architectures in terms of their safety, reliability, availability and costs.
+Compare the architectures in terms of their safety, reliability, availability, and costs.
 Identify the trade-offs between these aspects.